-Intangible Assets - Foundations entered into an agreement with a third-party during the prior year to develop its internal grant database software at a cost of \$30,000.
-This intangible asset is amortized on a straight-line basis over an estimated useful life of 5 years.
-Amortization cost was \$6,000 and \$3,000 for the years ended June 30, 2023 and 2023, respectively.
+Intangible Assets - Foundations entered into an agreement with a third-party previously to develop its internal grant database software at a cost of \$30,000.
+This intangible asset is amortized on a straightline basis over an estimated useful life of 5 years.
+Amortization cost was \$6,000 for the years ended June 30, 2024 and 2023, respectively.

 Income Taxes - Foundations is a nonprofit organization and is exempt from federal and state income taxes as a public charity under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, no provision for income taxes has been made in the accompanying financial statements.
 Foundations recognizes the benefits of income tax positions only if those positions are more likely than not of being sustained.
 Foundations is subject to routine audits by the Internal Revenue Service.
-There are currently no audits for any tax periods in progress and Foundations believes that it is no longer subject to audits for years prior to 2019.
+There are currently no audits for any tax periods in progress and Foundations believes that it is no longer subject to audits for years prior to 2020.